minio/docs/source/includes/container/installation.rst

 .. note::

    This documentation provides instructions for |SNSD| and |SNMD| for supporting local development and evaluation of MinIO on a single host machine **only**.
-   For |MNMD| deployments, use the MinIO Kubernetes Operator to deploy and manage MinIO tenants in a containerized and orchestrated environment.
+   For |MNMD| deployments, use the MinIO Kubernetes Operator to :minio-docs:`deploy and manage MinIO tenants in a containerized and orchestrated environment <minio/kubernetes/upstream/operations/installation.html>`.

 Site Replication
 ----------------

-Site replication expands the features of bucket replication to include IAM, security tokens, access keys, and bucket features the same across all sites.

 :ref:`Site replication <minio-site-replication-overview>` links multiple MinIO deployments together and keeps the buckets, objects, and Identity and Access Management (IAM) settings in sync across all connected sites.